 Applications are evaluated by guest panelists comprised of Boston-area artists and/or arts professionals.
 Applicants are evaluated on their ability to demonstrate meeting the following criteria in line with the Artistic Ethos of BCA.

 - ACTivate is open to all Boston-based visual, performing, and interdisciplinary artists with priority given to BIPOC, Immigrant, and New American artists and their collaborators.

-- The collective or lead artist(s) must live or work within the City of Boston, with preference given to artists who live in Allston-Brighton, Dorchester, East Boston, Hyde Park, Mattapan, Roslindale, and Roxbury.
+- Lead artist must be a resident of the City of Boston with preference given to those that live and work within the City of Boston, including but limited to the neighborhoods of: Allston-Brighton, Dorchester, East Boston, Hyde Park, Mattapan, Roslindale, Jamaica Plain, and Roxbury.

 - Collective or lead artist(s) must have a demonstrated commitment to equity, diversity, accessibility, and inclusion.

-- $30/day travel stipend for up to four artists.
+- $30/day travel stipend up to $840.